state anniversary license plate

 Florida 400th Anniversary 1965

 This plate celebrates the founding of St. Augustine by Spain in 1565.
 St. Augustine was the first permanent European settlement in what is now the United States.
 The gold on red colors are the school colors of Florida State University.
-The "4" means this plate was issued to a resident of Pinellas County.
+The "5" means this plate was issued to a resident of Polk County; the "D" is a vehicle weight class code.

 Indiana 150th Year